Alejogb1/job-board/blog-data/start-process-msiexec-powershell-scripting.md

 id: "start-process-msiexec-powershell-scripting"
 ---

-Alright so you wanna kick off an msiexec process using PowerShell huh I've been down that road more times than I care to remember trust me it's not always a smooth ride I remember my early days battling with MSI installers it felt like wrestling a greased pig sometimes
+Alright so you wanna kick off an msiexec process using PowerShell right I've been down that road more times than I care to remember trust me it's not always a smooth ride I remember my early days battling with MSI installers it felt like wrestling a greased pig sometimes

 Okay so first things first why are you even trying this You've probably got a Windows application that needs to be installed or maybe you are doing some kind of unattended deployment thing and msiexec is your ticket to the show Fine I get it That's how it is sometimes